A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Introduction

 In Sec.\ref{sec:appl}, we study three correlated systems with $f$ orbitals.
-For these systems, our PLO scheme for LDA+DMFT is particularly adapted: using MLWF would be possible, but the determination of MLWF is presently not a straightforward task for $f$ electrons systems.
+Actinides and Lanthanides have recently attracted a lot of theoretical interest\cite{Larson07,Pourovskii07,Pourovskii09,Dorado09,Jiang09,Suzuki09,Petit10,Yin11} For these systems, our PLO scheme for DFT+DMFT is particularly adapted: using MLWF would be possible, but the determination of MLWF is presently not a straightforward task for $f$ electrons systems.
 We first investigate cerium and cerium oxide Ce$_2$O$_3$.
-A previous implementation of self-consistency in LDA+DMFT using an ASA basis was applied to these compounds.
+A previous implementation of self-consistency in DFT+DMFT using an ASA basis was applied to these compounds \cite{Pourovskii07}.
 This is thus the opportunity to put forward the improvement brought by our approach on these systems: because of the PW-PAW basis, the physical accuracy is better, and the method is more flexible.
-Besides, we illustrate, for the sake of clarity, the difference between self-consistent densities obtained in LDA+U and LDA+DMFT for Ce$_2$O$_3$.
+Besides, we illustrate, for the sake of clarity, the difference between self-consistent densities obtained in DFT+U and DFT+DMFT for Ce$_2$O$_3$.
 We then present a study of Pu$_2$O$_3$.
-We compare this compound to cerium oxyde and our results to previous LDA+U calculations.
-For these systems, we emphasize that LDA+DMFT should, at least in the case of cerium and cerium oxyde, decrease the number of spurious metastables states as found in LDA+U\cite{Shick00,Larson07,Amadon08a,Jomard08,Dorado09,Jollet09,Meredig10}.
-Especially for cerium, on the basis of our calculations on $\gamma$ cerium, the calculation of complex phases of cerium, such as $\beta$ cerium, should be easier in comparison to LDA+U\cite{Amadon08a}.
+We compare this compound to cerium oxide and our results to previous DFT+U calculations.
+For these systems, we emphasize that DFT+DMFT should, decrease the number of spurious metastables states as found in DFT+U\cite{Shick00,Larson07,Amadon08a,Jomard08,Dorado09,Jollet09,Meredig10}.
+Especially for cerium, on the basis of our calculations on $\gamma$ cerium, the calculation of complex phases of cerium, such as $\beta$ cerium, should be easier in comparison to DFT+U\cite{Amadon08a}.
+In this view, simple Hubbard I approximation would be useful for large scale calculations on defects and surfaces.

-In Appendix \ref{app:compaldau}, we show that our implementation can be precisely compared with an DFT-LDA+U implementation, when the self-energy in DMFT is chosen to be the static mean field self-energy.
+In \ref{app:compaldau}, we show that our implementation can be precisely compared with an DFT+U implementation, when the self-energy in DMFT is chosen to be the static mean field self-energy.
 We illustrate this on the case of cerium.
 The agreement between the two calculations shows the consistency of the two implementations.
-In Appendix \ref{app:bands}, we discuss the impact of the windows of energy used to compute Wannier orbitals on the spectral function of cerium: this underline the need for a consistent determination of U with the choice of the energy window.
+In \ref{app:bands}, we discuss the impact of the windows of energy used to compute Wannier orbitals on the spectral function of cerium: it underlines the need for a consistent determination of U with the choice of the energy window.